wacncontent/CustomizeTool/removeCommentOutput2/articles/storage/storage-table-design-guide.md

 ![][20]

-Notice how the **RowKey** is now a compound key made up of the employee id and the year of the review data that enables you to retrieve the employee’s performance and review data with a single request for a single entity.
+Notice how the **RowKey** is now a compound key made up of the employee id and the year of the review data that enables you to retrieve the employee's performance and review data with a single request for a single entity.

 The following example outlines how you can retrieve all the review data for a particular employee (such as employee 000123 in the Sales department):